The Top 3 Canadian Income Stocks

 Before we go any further, I’d like to introduce you to the first of our top three high-dividend Canadian stock picks.
 I think it offers a hands-on example of how these companies stand out from their U.S. peers—and most importantly, how investors benefit.
 It will also give you a sense of the thoroughness of the analysis we provide in Canadian Edge.
 In every issue, we give you our clear, concise analysis and unbiased investment opinion in plain, everyday English.
 You get no weasel words or incomprehensible brokerspeak.
 Just the facts.

-Get all you need to get in on the ground floor of Parkland Fuel—before its bulletproof distribution and smart growth strategy catch other investors’ attention—when you take a 90-day risk-free trial to Canadian Edge now.
+Get all you need to get in on the ground floor of Bell Canada—before its bulletproof distribution and smart growth strategy catch other investors’ attention—when you take a 90-day risk-free trial to Canadian Edge now.

 To demonstrate how resilient the best Canadian high-dividend stocks are, I’d like to tell you how a group of them survived—and thrived—during a regulatory change that many investors thought would do many of them in.